jangroth/aws-certification-notes/devops-engineer-professional.md

 		* `ServiceToken: arnOfSnsOrLambda`
 	* If stack is *created*, *updated* or *deleted* a payload is sent to `ServiceToken`
 		* Payload contains any custom data that's defined with the resource together with the action type
-		* This invokes a *lambda* that performs any sort of custom action
+		* This invokes a *Lambda* that performs any sort of custom action
     * Or an *SNS topic*, e.g. to communicate with on-prem resources
 		* Returns outcome of operation back to *CloudFormation*, typically includes custom data as well